 Description: This course is an application in basic colt starting principles for the advanced rider.
-Basic young horse handling practices and safety
+Basic young horse handling practices and safety issues will be studied and applied.
+(By Permission)

-Max credits per semester: 2 Max credits per degree: 2 Grading Option: Graded
+Credit Hours: 2 Max credits per semester: 2 Max credits per degree: 2 Grading Option: Graded